 Additional Job Description

-- As an Instructor I or Instructor II of Software Engineering you
+- As an Assistant/Associate Professor of Software Engineering you

-will teach primarily at the undergraduate level, as applicable; be
+will teach at both undergraduate and graduate levels, as

-involved in course and/or curriculum development; participate on
+applicable; be involved in course and/or curriculum development;

 - Florida Gulf Coast University is dedicated to quality